official-artem/Pushub_test-task/README.md

 1. GET `/questions` – Returns one random question.
 3. POST `/questions` – Adds a new question to the database.
 3. PATCH `/questions/:id` – Updates an existing question.
-4. DELETE `/questions/:id` – Delete an existing question.
+4. DELETE `/questions/:id` – Deletes an existing question.

 ## Contributing